stanley-gu/standardsCh/chapter.md

 languages including C/C++, Java, Delphi, FORTRAN, Matlab, Perl, Python and any .NET language (e.g. Visual Basic or C\#).
-The SBW was originally developed in parallel with SBML (Systems Biology Markup Language) as part of the Symbiotic Systems Project ERATO project at Caltech, Pasadena (Subsequent development was supported by DARPA through the BioSPICE program and development is now focused at the Keck Graduate Institute).
+The SBW was originally developed in parallel with SBML (Systems Biology Markup Language) as part of the Symbiotic Systems Project ERATO project at Caltech, Pasadena.

 The central component of SBW is the broker, which is responsible for coordinating interactions among the different resources connected to it.
 These